AmElmo/Covid_tracking_dashboard/readme.md

 2. Free but slow 👉 use Dash by Plotly to create your own custom dashboard.
 This is light so you can definitely host that on a Render instance using their free tier.

 I made a quick demo using Dash by Plotly so you see what it is capable of.
-It's a light dashboard and a lot more time could be spent in order to make it more comprehensive and prettier.
+It's a light dashboard and a lot more time could be spent in order to make it more comprehensive and prettier looking.

-**TODOs**
-- ~~Review all data aggregation functions~~
-- ~~Add regional functions~~
-- ~~Fix all functions showing wrong data~~
-- ~~Push aggregated data to a BigQuery database~~
-- ~~Write CRON job to fetch CSV data and run script to push to BigQuery~~
-- ~~Setup Metabase to plug to BigQuery data source~~
-- Make 9 plots in a Dash dashboard
-- ~~Publish on Render~~
-- Finish the Readme
+## Conclusion

+Overall, this project can be used as a boiler plate for the following flow:
+1. Picking data from a CSV on any website using a CRON job in the cloud (Google Cloud Scheduler)
+2. Apply a bunch of data preprocessing steps using Python scripts
+3. Push the resulting Panda dataframes to a Bigquery database
+4. Query the data with SQL
+5. Display it on a web page using Dash by Plotly